lupyuen/pinephone-nuttx/README.md

 _Does NuttX implement Arm GIC Version 2?_

 NuttX has an implementation of Arm GIC Version 2, but it's based on Arm32.
-We might port it from Arm32 to Arm64...
+We'll port it from Arm32 to Arm64...

 -   [arch/arm/src/armv7-a/arm_gicv2.c](https://github.com/lupyuen/incubator-nuttx/blob/pinephone/arch/arm/src/armv7-a/arm_gicv2.c)